shoaibimt/CancerAI/README.md

 ## CancerAI

-**Prediction of small molecules as potent inhibitors of various cancer targets using ML/DL**
+**Prediction of small molecules as potent inhibitors of various cancer targets using Artificial Intelligence (AI)**

 **Description**